 Industry press, blogs and social media are always full of predictions about what consumers will be looking for in their food and drink products each year.
 It is common for the industry to obsess over a particular flavor or to bet everthing on a new best-seller vegetable.
 However, there are generally bigger, longer-term societal changes that drive these trends.
-This is the time to be looking further ahead, beyond the current or next year, in order to define successful product launches based on longlasting consumer trends.
+This is the time to be looking further ahead, beyond the current or next year, in order to define successful product launches based on longlasting consumer organic food trends.

 The right question